gorda/istio.io/content/en/docs/tasks/security/citadel-config/auth-sds/index.md

 sleep.bar to httpbin.bar: 200
 {{< /text >}}

-## Verifying no secret-volume mounted file is generated
+## Verifying no secret-volume mounted file is generated{#verifying-no-secret-volume-mounted-file-is-generated}

 To verify that no secret-volume mounted file is generated, access the deployed workload sidecar container: